infonomic/redux-saga-router-docs/docs/sagas.md

 ### navigate

-`navigate` is a redux action (defined in `redux/actions.js`).
+`navigate` is a redux action (defined in `redux/actions.js`.
+It's actually an 'action helper').
 There is just one saga listening for this action - `handleNavigation` - which checks for a configured saga on the route - and if found, will `call` it.
 It accepts `CLEAR` and `PUSH` params that determine whether the new location will replace the current location in the location stack, or is added to the location stack.
 Note that if a configured saga is found and called, it will be up to that saga to complete the route change by optionally calling `setLocation` (see below), thereby updating the state of the location stack and `window.history`.

 `navigate` accepts a [location template](/docs/locations) (with options) as an argument, and can be called from within a react component handler as...